 Why does child malnutrition persist in India?
 This column argues that the reason is not limited to poverty or inadequate access to food but that a lack of knowledge about healthy nutrition plays a vital role.

 Nutrition advice on feeding infants and children provided by health professionals is shown to be strongly correlated with improved feeding practices across all age groups.
 If information about feeding children is the key obstacle to improving nutrition, then there is hope; it will be easier to resolve the problem of scarce information than to resolve the problem of acute poverty.

 Public Health Nutrition (2012)

 Why does child malnutrition persist in India?
-Amongst the fastest growing economies over the last two decades, India has struggled to make progress in the health of its children.
-In this article the author argues that the reason malnutrition persists is not limited to poverty or inadequate access to food; but that a lack of nutritional knowledge amongst families plays a very important role.
+Amongst the fastest-growing economies over the last two decades, India has struggled to make progress in the health of its children.
+In this article, the author argues that the reason malnutrition persists is not limited to poverty or inadequate access to food; but that a lack of nutritional knowledge amongst families plays a very important role.

 Scientific Abstract Objective: Despite a rapidly growing economy and rising income levels in India, improvements in child malnutrition have lagged.
 Data from the most recent National Family Health Survey reveal that the infant and young child feeding (IYCF) practices recommended by the WHO and the Indian Government, including the timely introduction of solid food, are not being followed by a majority of mothers in India.
-It is puzzling that even among rich households children are not being fed adequately.
+Thus, it is puzzling that even among rich households, children are not being fed adequately.
 The present study analyses the socio-economic factors that contribute to this phenomenon, including the role of nutritional information.